-Students are allowed to bring relatives or friends to school if the principal grants permission.
-Permission may be granted on a case-by-case basis for a one-day visit if requested at least one day in advance in writing.
+Students are allowed to bring relatives or friends to school if the principal and teacher grant permission.
+Permission may be granted on a caseby-case basis for a one-day visit if requested at least one day in advance in writing.
 Student guests will need to bring a lunch or lunch money with them.